survivejs/site/pages/index.md

   **SurviveJS - Webpack** is meant for beginner to intermediate users of [webpack](https://webpack.github.io/).
 Webpack is a powerful bundler that can simplify the creation of complex web application.
 </p>

-The book begins from the core concepts and covers a wide range of techniques most of which are useful beyond webpack.
-You will learn how develop, build, optimize, and to extend webpack to suit your purposes.
+The book begins with a foreword by Tobias Koppers, the author of the tool.
+After that you will learn what makes webpack tick and develop [an extensive configuration](https://github.com/survivejs-demos/webpack-demo) you understand.
+During this process you will learn how to develop, build, optimize, and extend webpack.

-The book consists of a tutorial during which you develop [an extensive configuration](https://github.com/survivejs-demos/webpack-demo) that you understand.
 In addition, the book covers a wide variety of specific techniques to apply in its 45 chapters and seven appendices.
 Each chapter of the book as a short summary to encourage quick skimming.

 The book covers more than just webpack.
 You will learn to improve the quality of your code using tools such as [ESLint](http://eslint.org/).
 There are also React specific tips and a lot more.

 ### Getting the Book

-The easiest way to get started with the material is to check out [the free online edition](/webpack/introduction) available.
+The easiest way to get started with the material is to check out [the free online edition](/webpack).
 If you like it, [purchase a digital copy of the book](https://leanpub.com/survivejs-webpack).
 The digital edition comes in three formats (epub/mobi/pdf) and makes you eligible for future updates.

-About a third of the income goes to Tobias Koppers, the author of webpack.
+A third of the income goes to Tobias.
 This is my way of saying thanks and supporting his effort.
 Since I'm a webpack core developer as well, you help me to spend more time on the project too.

 > There's a [Gitter chat](https://gitter.im/survivejs/webpack) for support.
-You can [check out the project at GitHub](https://github.com/survivejs/webpack) as well.
+You can [check out the project at GitHub](https://github.com/survivejs/webpack) and [support webpack directly through Open Collective](https://opencollective.com/webpack).

 <p>
 <a class='btn btn--normal btn--buy' href='https://leanpub.com/survivejs-webpack'>Buy at Leanpub</a>